Barclays Lifetime Mortgages

 Paying Off Your Existing Mortgage or Debt

-Equity release enables you to access a cash lump sum based on the property value and your personal circumstances.
+A lifetime mortgage enables you to access a cash lump sum based on the property value and your personal circumstances.
 The loan amount available will depend on an amount calculation carried out by your adviser.
 This takes into account all applicant circumstances, including age, health, and long-term goals.
 Your adviser will provide a personalised illustration and walk you through the product’s features and terms.

 Barclays Bank PLC – Information Breakdown